sanskarseth/ShoppeR-Server/readme.md

 # ShoppeR-Server

 This is the sever-side of the website which is made with Node & Express and MERN Stack.
+The server is hosted on Heroku.

 ## Installation